m

 If you’re looking for a great-sounding, great-measuring balanced DAC to pair with Midgard, look no farther than Modius to create an end-game desktop stack.
 These two components are exactly the same size, and stack perfectly on a desktop.

-By “designed and built in Texas” this is what we mean: the vast majority of the total production cost of Midgard—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Midgard—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
 Our chassis are made in California.
-Our PCBs are from Nevada, Texas, Utah, or California.
-Yes, the wall-warts are made in Taiwan, but there’s some give and take at this price point.
+Our PCBs are made in California or Nevada, and it all comes together in our Corpus Christi facility.

-Midgard is covered by a limited warranty that covers parts and labor for two years.
-And, if you don’t like your Midgard, you can still send it back for a refund, minus 15% restocking fee, within 15 days of receiving your amp.
+Midgard is covered by a 2-year limited warranty that covers parts and labor.
+And if you don’t like your Midgard, you can send it back for a refund, minus 15% restocking fee, within 15 days of receiving it.

 SPECS THAT MATTER